Things to Do after the Prague City Highlights Tour

 One of the things I think visitors miss sometimes is the amount of culture that is offered in the city.
 At the start of my tour, I show a building with the word “divadlo” on it.
 This is the word for “theatre.”
 I then watch as they notice this word somewhere on almost every street we walk down.
 There are something like 40 major theatres in Prague as well as a large number of small ones.

 If you like music, it is here.
 The level of musicianship is amazing.
 Classical music, opera, jazz, reggae, and even old rock music that was not heard here during communist times.
 If you are here at the right time of the year, you can go and see Mozartʼs Don Giovanni at the very place he originally opened the opera in, the Estates Theatre.
 Now, that is something to write home about!

 Looking for paintings and sculptures?
 It is all here, by the truckloads.
 Puppets and marionettes?
 We have it.
 Blacklight theatre and multi-media presentations?
 Weʼve got you covered.
 Museums?
-From the National Museum covering Czech history to smaller, more specialized ones like the Museum of Communism, the KGB Museum, a Kafka Museum, and even a couple of alchemy museums, you can find tons of interesting and strange exhibits.
+From the National Museum covering Czech history to smaller, more specialized ones like the Museum of Communism, a Kafka Museum, and even a couple of alchemy museums, you can find tons of interesting and strange exhibits.

 I think you get my point.
 The great thing about all of this is that it is affordable.
 You will not spend an arm and a leg to see a great performance.
 Donʼt miss out on the cultural offerings available.